couzic/sparix/README.md

     }
 }
 ```
-I like to think of it as an anonymous action.
-The `incrementCounter()` method, our "*anonymous action creator*", becomes part of the Store's public API.
-You no longer need to dispatch a global action, just call the method !
+Here, the `incrementCounter()` method is part of the Store's public API.
+You no longer need to dispatch a global action created by an action creator.
+Just call the method !

-### Goals
-* Simplicity
-* Simplicity
-* Immutability
-* Testability
-* Simplicity

 ## Philosophy